 Ketamine treatments during therapy sessions or weekend retreats are not an instant fix to relationship problems.
 For some couples, however, it can provide an additional boost they need to create a stronger, lasting connection.

 Avesta Ketamine and Wellness

 At Avesta Ketamine and Wellness, we value your mental health and are committed to improving your well-being.
-If you are interested in learning more about ketamine-assisted therapy, please reach out with any questions you may have or schedule a consultation!
+If you are interested in learning more about ketamine-assisted therapy, please check out our resources page for a recommended list of therapists or or reach out with any questions you may have or schedule a consultation!

 ¹ Hendrix, R. (2022, October 31).
 Couples are trying ketamine-assisted relationship therapy, and some say it’s saving their marriages.
 Insider.
 Retrieved November 15, 2022, from https://www.insider.com/ketamine-assisted-therapy-is-saving-some-couples-relationships-2022-10

 ² McInnes, L. A., Qian, J. J., Gargeya, R. S., DeBattista, C., & Heifets, B. D. (2022, January 11).
 A retrospective analysis of ketamine intravenous therapy for depression in real-world care settings.
 Journal of Affective Disorders.
 Retrieved November 16, 2022, from https://www.sciencedirect.com/science/article/pii/S0165032721014142